declanw91/declanw91/README.md

 - 👋 Hi, I’m @declanw91
 - 👀 I’m interested in web development and mobile development
-- 🌱 I’m currently learning xamarin forms, C# and razor/blazor
+- 🌱 I’m currently learning MAUI, C# and razor/blazor

 <!---
 declanw91/declanw91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.